lucia2007/tennis_buddies/README.md

 ![Buddy Detail Page](/readme-images/buddy_details.png)

-Here the user can see the player's details such as their level, availability, preferences etc. Also an email address is present at the bottom of the form so that the user can contact the player and arrange a game with them.
+Here the user can see the player's details such as their level, availability, preferences etc. Also an email address is displayed at the bottom of the form so that the user can contact the player and arrange a game with them.

 If the signed user is also the owner of the buddy profile, when they click on their own card, they can see "Edit/Delete" buttons at the bottom of their card.
 These buttons are not present if the profile belongs to someone else.